VyacheslavPritykin/Sitecore-Owin/README.md

     <add key="owin:appStartup" value="Sitecore.Owin.Startup, Sitecore.Owin" />
   </appSettings>
   ```
-2. If you already have you own OWIN `Startup` class, then you should:
-  1. Inherit `Sitecore.Owin.Startup` class by your implementation.
-  2. Add the `override` keyword to your `Configuration` method and call it's base implementation anywhere inside:

-    ```C#
-    public override void Configuration(IAppBuilder app)
-    {
-      base.Configuration(app);
-      ...
-    }
-    ```
-3. Follow the link [Sitecore Owin _(link will be updated later)_](https://marketplace.sitecore.net/#) to download the package from the Sitecore Marketplace and install it via Sitecore Installation Wizard
+2. Follow the link [Sitecore Owin](https://marketplace.sitecore.net/en/Modules/S/Sitecore_OWIN.aspx) to download the package from the Sitecore Marketplace and install it via Sitecore Installation Wizard

 ## How to use?
-1. Add reference to the _Sitecore.Owin.dll_
+1. Add reference to the _Sitecore.Owin.dll_ (this step could be skipped if you installed the nuget package)
 2. Implement a class with a public method `void Process(InitializeOwinMiddlewareArgs args)`

   ```C#